ProtoSebastian/py-assembler-old/README.md

 Examples:
 ```
-Native-instructions:
+Native-instructions: (2)
-str:
+str: (2)
 - 0: STR %register, [%register, immediate]
 - 1: STR %register, [%register, %register]
-lda:
+lda: (1)
 - 0: LDA [immediate]
+(Total: 3)
 Pseudo-instructions:
-mov:
+mov: (2)
 - 0: MOV %register, %register -> alu 0, %{0}, %R0, %{1}
 - 1: MOV %register, immediate -> alui 0, %{0}, %R0, {1}
-add:
+add: (2)
 - 0: ADD %register, %register, %register -> alu 0, %{0}, %{1}, %{2}
 - 1: ADD %register, %register, immediate -> alui 0, %{0}, %{1}, {2}
+(Total: 4)
 ```
 (from KP8B's ISA)

 If the type's name is preceded by a '%', it's a register (which the name also reflects).
 If preceded by nothing, it's an immediate (which the name reflects too).
 If it's inside square-brackets, it's an address (the type's name doesn't reflect that).
 If preceded by a '\*', type syntax is optional (which the name reflects that with "no type/\<optional type\>").
 If followed by a '+', it has special functionality that the ISA itself has to explain.

-This may also be used to display all possible variants of a mnemonic if no matching variant is found.

 # Specifics

 ## Pseudo-instructions
 Pseudo-instructions get resolved into native instructions (instructions the CPU actually runs) as if they were macros, though they're written as normal instructions, and may also have multiple definitions. (types might matter depending on the ISA settings)

+(If you want to see that process, run the assembler with a verbosity of at least 3 (4 for assembly dump) and look under the "RESOLVING PSEUDO-INSTRUCTIONS" line.)

 To see every instruction and pseudo-instruction with the types of their operands, use the `--dump-instructions` option.

-If you want to see that process, run the assembler with a verbosity of at least 3 (4 for assembly dump) and look under the "RESOLVING PSEUDO-INSTRUCTIONS" line.

 ## <a id="specifics-db">DB directive</a>
 Standing for Define Byte, it actually defines each operand as a [word](#word), or a string of words if it's a string.
 (1 word for each character)